Landing Page Design and Its Impact on Internet Marketing

 Analysis has shown that people spend eight seconds or less assessing a website's landing page to see if it matches their expectations.
 Unfortunately, this assessment is often based on factors other than your product offering, expertise or service skills.
 We look at how to give your web marketing strategy a boost with proper website design, and more specifically, landing page design.

-Of course, basic real-world and internet marketing principles need to be applied to a landing page, just as they are to any other business activity.
+Basic real-world and internet marketing principles need to be applied to a landing page just as with any other business activity.
 You need to understand the type of visitor that will be coming to that site, and who is most likely to convert (demographically).
-You also need to set your metrics and put in place ways to measure the success of your landing page modifications.
-Once you have done that, though, visual website design elements are the most important thing to focus on for building better conversion rates.
+Set your metrics and put in place ways to measure the success of your landing page modifications.
+Once the metrics and measures are in place, it’s time to focus on the visual website design elements that will help achieve better conversion rates.

-Hard-to-read type is another deadly sin when it comes to the website design of landing pages.
+Hard-to-read type is another deadly sin when it comes to landing page design.
 Font sizes less than 10 points should never be considered - no visitors will read it.
 You should also follow basic typeface rules such as never reversing text (putting large blocks of light text on a dark background), and keeping font styles simple.
 And, following the same rule as not having extraneous visual elements, you should not try to put more than one offer on your landing page.
-This will only confuse your prospects, negate your internet marketing efforts and lose you sales.
+This will only confuse prospects, negate internet marketing efforts and lose sales.

-You should also match your creative brief for advertising, for both copy and design, to your landing page.
+Try to match your creative advertising brief (both copy and design) to your landing page.
 This is one way of ensuring that visitors know they have come to the right place, and greatly improves conversion rates.
-This is also why your website's home page should never be the landing page for advertising offers, unless you have a very specific, very static offering, and the page was designed with it in mind.
+This is the reason why your website's home page should not be the landing page for advertising offers.
+The only exception to this rule is if you have a very specific, very static offering, and the homepage was designed with it in mind.